-Justice For Victims Of Camp Lejeune’s Toxic Water And Their Families
+Justice For Victims Of Contaminated Water At Camp Lejeune

-A new federal law called the Camp Lejeune Justice Act finally makes it possible for people who developed cancer from exposure to tainted water at Marine Corps Base Camp Lejeune to seek compensation.
+A new federal law called the Camp Lejeune Justice Act finally makes it possible for people who developed illnesses after being exposed to contaminated water at Camp Lejeune to seek compensation.

 Decades Of Unclean Water Ignored By The Military, Government

 From 1953 to 1987, Camp Lejeune water contained dangerous carcinogens at up to 280 times the recommended safety limits.
 These chemicals, which are believed to have leaked into the groundwater from a number of sources, were found on two on-base water wells.
 They included:

 These poisons were in the water people used to drink, bathe, and wash their dishes and clothing.
 Thousands of marines, their families, and civilian staff were exposed and eventually diagnosed with various forms of cancer and other serious health problems.
 The contaminated water wells were shut down in 1985.

 Despite decades of health complications and tragic deaths, neither the military nor the federal government acknowledged responsibility — until now.
 The passage of the Camp Lejeune Justice Act is a major milestone in the struggle to give the victims of Camp Lejeune water exposure a chance at justice.
 But the clock is ticking.